 Michael Lacey prides himself on receiving the Prix Salem Award in 1996.
 He is privileged to have won fellowship programs at the Guggenheim Fellow award and the American Mathematical Society.
 The mathematician earns an incredible reputation for his dedication towards math as a professor.
 Michael Lacey supports the Phoenix New Times, which provides services in advertising.

 He is an author who has several publications like Estimates of bilinear Hilbert Transform, Weighted bounds for Vocational Fourier Series and Bloom’s Inequality.
-Michael Lacey is currently employed at the Georgia Institute of Technology where he serves as a professor of mathematics since 1996.

 Read more: Michael Lacey | Mathalliance